 Club shooter's wife pleads not guilty to federal charges

-The wife of the gunman in the Pulse nightclub massacre has pleaded not guilty to charges of aiding and abetting her husband and obstruction of justice.
-The hearing Wednesday was Salman's first appearance in court since she was transported from California to Florida last Thursday to face the charges.
+The wife of the gunman in the Orlando nightclub massacre has pleaded not guilty to charges of aiding and abetting her husband and obstruction of justice.
+Noor Salman, wife of Pulse nightclub shooter Omar Mateen, made a brief appearance before a judge in the Orlando federal courthouse Wednesday.

 Add your comments below